-All this week, we’re celebrating the first-ever Classical California Ultimate Playlist with a series of fun and informative blogs about the music you love.
-Check back all week as we publish new stories designed to match each day’s music.
+We’re celebrating the first-ever Classical California Ultimate Playlist with a series of fun and informative blogs about the music you love.

 Dean Rob Cutietta of the USC Thornton School of Music and Glorya Kaufman School of Dance solved listeners’ musical mysteries every week for more than a decade on KUSC’s Ask the Dean.
 Dean Rob seemed like the perfect guy to ask why a piece written by Tchaikovsky about an 1812 Russian victory over the French has become a part of so many 4th of July celebrations?
 And why does it always come with fireworks?